Introduction

 In Python, “comprehension” refers to a concise syntax for creating new sequences from existing iterables.

-They can be applied to any iterable, including lists, sets, and dictionaries, among others.
-But they will also work if we create our own iterables.
+They can be applied to any iterable, which includes lists, sets, and dictionaries, among others.
+But it will also work if we create our own iterables.

-Comprehensions are not only more concise in syntax but can also sometimes be faster than equivalent constructions using for
+Comprehensions are not only more concise in syntax but can also, at times, be faster than equivalent constructions using for

 loops.